odubno/instagram-analyzer/README.md

 Welcome!

-**Today we’ll take an IPython Notebook that pulls data from the Instagram, analyzes the data via Pandas and converts it into a Flask app that will display charts and graphs using matplotlib.**
+**Today we’ll take an IPython Notebook that pulls data from Instagram, analyzes the data via Pandas and converts the IPython Notebookl into a Flask app that will display charts and graphs using matplotlib.**

 ![Alt text](/instagram_scraper_app/static/img/03_app_images.png "Landing Page")

-*This is a guest post by ____, a Python developer...*
+*This is a guest post by Oleh Dubno, a beginner Python Developer from New York City.
+He's currently freelancing at [Quovo](www.quovo.com) as a Web Crawling Developer.
+He began his quest, moving from Accounting to picking up Data Science, in August of 2014.
+Since then he has finished courses using Python at General Assembly, Thinkful, Coursera, CodeSchool and Udacity.
+See some of his other projects [here](www.olehdubno.com).
+He currently has weekly mentoring sessions with Michael Herman, a RealPython mentor.*

 ### A. Instagram Analyzer in IPython Notebook